Amanda Brailsford

-Amanda Kathleen Brailsford (born 1967) is a United States district judge of the United States District Court for the District of Idaho.
+Amanda Kathleen Brailsford (born 1967) is the chief United States district judge of the United States District Court for the District of Idaho.
 She previously served as a judge of the Idaho Court of Appeals from 2019 to 2023.

 Education

 Born in Twin Falls, Idaho, Brailsford grew up in Hagerman.
 She received a Bachelor of Arts from the University of Idaho in Moscow in 1989 and a Juris Doctor from its College of Law in 1993.

 Career

 Following law school, Brailsford served as a law clerk for Judge Thomas G. Nelson of the United States Court of Appeals for the Ninth Circuit from 1993 to 1995.
 She worked at the Boise office of Holland & Hart LLP as an associate from 1995 to 2002, and as a partner from 2003 to 2013.
 She was a founding partner of the law firm of Andersen Banducci PLLC from 2013 to 2017.

 Idaho Court of Appeals

 On November 30, 2018, Brailsford was appointed as a judge of the Idaho Court of Appeals by Governor Butch Otter to the seat vacated by the retirement of Judge Sergio Gutierrez.
 She assumed office in 2019 and left in 2023 to become a federal judge.